aisingapore/TagUI/README.md

 ![Sample Automation Flow](https://raw.githubusercontent.com/tebelorg/TA.Gui/master/src/media/sample.gif)

-Above video example shows recording and editing of an automation flow to automate mass email registrations
+Above video example shows recording and editing of an automation flow to automate mass account registrations

 # Why This
 Automate repetitive parts of your work - use cases include data acquisition, process and test automations of web apps.
 TA.Gui is open-source software released under the MIT license, that means you can freely use, modify or share it.